Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 # Azure Design Technologies for Cloud Configuration

-I have created this repository for my self learning and reference on my journey to become an expert Cloud Architect
+I have created this repository for my self learning and reference for expert Cloud Architect certifications

 ## Deployment cycle for application